-- demonstrate an understanding of special needs and the roles of different stakeholders;
+Demonstrate an understanding of special needs and the roles of different stakeholders;

-- evaluate ethical issues and advocate equal opportunities and rights relevant to special education needs;
+Evaluate ethical issues and advocate equal opportunities and rights relevant to special education needs;

-- formulate and implement intervention plans for supporting individuals with special needs in school and community settings;
+Formulate and implement intervention plans for supporting individuals with special needs in school and community settings;

-- demonstrate the ability to interact with families, schools, and communities effectively to facilitate inclusion and enhance the quality of life for people with special needs; and
+Demonstrate the ability to interact with families, schools, and communities effectively to facilitate inclusion and enhance the quality of life for people with special needs; and

-- analyze and solve problems relating to the education and development of people with special needs by integrating theories, empirical literature, ethical considerations and practical experience.
+Analyze and solve problems relating to the education and development of people with special needs by integrating theories, empirical literature, ethical considerations and practical experience.

-- A strong line-up of teaching staff – specialists in the areas of developmental and learning disabilities, special needs, support services, counselling, and social work - to offer students immersive learning experience in special education.
+A strong line-up of teaching staff – specialists in the areas of developmental and learning disabilities, special needs, support services, counselling, and social work - to offer students an immersive learning experience in special education.

-- An interdisciplinary approach to curriculum design, which is responsive to both developmental and learning needs in personal, school, and community contexts.
+An interdisciplinary approach to curriculum design, which is responsive to both developmental and learning needs in personal, school, and community contexts.

-- Professional preparation through a practicum in real work settings and final year project on self-selected topics.
+Professional preparation through a practicum in real work settings and final year project on self-selected topics.

 Designated clinical laboratories with cutting-edge facilities and resources for hands-on training.

 The total credit point requirement for the BA(SE) degree is 121 and this normally requires four years of full-time study.
 The programme structure is summarized below.

-Electives (including Second Major or Minors)||30 cps|
+Electives (including Second Major or Minors), 30 credit points